 If you are facing an upcoming surgical consultation, be sure to read our patient guide covering the process first!

 You can most likely avoid herniated disc surgery using our proprietary and proven pain relief program.
-It is available to help you immediately from anywhere in the world 24/7.
+It is available to help you immediately from anywhere in the world 24/7 and has been widely praised by traditional, complementary and alternative medical care providers.